inab/openVRE-core-dev/Install-tool.md

 The Dockerfile sets up the environment by installing dependencies like Biopython and placing the necessary Python script into the container.

-**Create the Dockerfile** in your project directory, that defines the environment and the tool configuration.
+**Create the Dockerfile** in your project directory *openVRE/vre_mock_tool/*, that defines the environment and the tool configuration.
 Using as an example the extraction tool mentioned as before:

 ```
 # Use a lightweight Python image